matgarz/National-SOEN341_Project_F25/ContributionsFolder/KarimMikhaeil_40233685.md

 Added necessary information to README file.
 Split tasks based on skills and experience.

+Helped assign user stories to team members.
+Coordinated with the team when deliverables musst be completed for sprint 1.

 Sprint 2:

 Worked on CI/CD testing with github actions.